-This is the first year the program has been assessed.
-Overall recommendations include completing the entire assessment in the next academic year.
+This is the second year the program has been assessed.
+Overall recommendations include completing the entire assessment in accordance with the attached assessment schedule.
 Completing the entire assessment will enable the faculty to examine the program holistically to address gaps in student learning.
 In addition, as the faculty gain experience in assessment, it is clear that the assessment tools will be refined and gain greater specificity so that they better reflect a quality undergraduate program and an effective measurement of quality.